 About: Must-see locations to shop and discover the world of Sézane.
 Discover leather goods, ready-to-wear pieces, shoes, accessories, jewelry and the lifestyle selection that changes from season to season!

 This arrondissement has become a bit of a tech hub and has ever changing retail options.
-You must visit the sneaker store and my
+You must visit the sneaker store.

 Location: 27 rue du Mail 75002 Paris